Mr-Monster-0248/secure-coding-M2/IDOR/README.md

 });
 ```

-We check if the user session match the user data he is trying to reach.
-And if it's not we redirect to the `/`
+What happens here is we check whether the user session matches the user data they are trying to reach.
+If it doesn't, we simply redirect them to `/`.

-If the user `ASDFrfeqrQre` try to reach `/user/asQWefASdFRq` he will be redirected
+For example: if the user with the ID `ASDFrfeqrQre` tries to reach the resource `/user/asQWefASdFRq`, they will be redirected to `/user/ASDFrfeqrQre`.

 ![redirection](./img/network-changes.png)

-**Your data is now safe**
+**Re-banco !
+The data is now safe.**